 Day/Time: Tuesday and Thursday 12:30--1:50 pm (Zoom live lecture, video recording will be made available to participants)

 Location: Zoom, details TBA.

-The course's main is Canvas.
+The course's official webpage is on Canvas.
 Please check the Canvas site for all details

 including homework, resources, a syllabus, and links to Piazza and Gradescope.